Want to get more search engine traffic ? Then choose the right keywords for your website.

 One of the mistakes I used to make with keyword research was to just find a good keyword with good clicks and low difficulty.

-I created the content but it never seemed to do well.
+I created the content but it never seemed to rank well.

 Was the problem the level of competition or my writing ability?